 William is Research Associate in the Department of Anthropology, Goldsmiths, University of London.
 He is assisting Professor Sophie Day by exploring changes in personalised healthcare and medicine.
 His work employs textual, visual and ethnographic methods from the humanities and social sciences to understand the ‘person’ in personalised medicine.
 Prior to working with the People Like You project he was Leverhulme Early Career Fellow in the Centre for Medical Humanities and Department of English Studies, University of Durham.
 He has contributed to publications such as Cabinet, Critical Quarterly, frieze, The Palgrave Companion to Biology and Society, and the Times Literary Supplement.
-His first book, Waste: A Philosophy of Things, was published in 2014 and he directed the documentary short, Twins on Twins (The Derek Jarman Lab, 2017).
+He is the author of Twins: Superstitions and Marvels, Fantasises and Experiments (2021) and Waste: A Philosophy of Things (2014).
+He directed the documentary short, Twins on Twins (2017).

 Rozlyn Redd is Research Associate in the Department Infectious Disease Epidemiology at Imperial College London.
 Her research focuses on the social processes that underlie the production of categorical inequality and how methods in research produce and alter categories over time.
 Her PhD Thesis, The Aesthetics of Academic Choice, considers the role of academic interest development and social influence in gender inequality in undergraduate academic major choice.
 Since finishing her PhD in Sociology at Columbia University, Rozlyn has worked at LSE and University of Leicester.
 In a previous life she was a political consultant who analysed policy and public opinion in California.